 Teaching assistants will hold an open consulting hour each week.
 No appointment is required to attend a TA's consulting hour.
-TA consulting hours start January 21st.
+TA consulting hours start January 14th.
 No consulting hours will be held on the week of February 18th (reading week) or after April 6th.

-6 Lectures
+7 Lectures

-There will be one lecture held each week in NSC-1 at the following time:
+There will be two lectures held each week at the following times and locations: